What’s green chemistry ?

 Now I will reveal you, on the basis of a scientific publication, the 12 green chemistry principles, with which you will be able answering to the following great questions:

 - which way can we distinguish green chemistry from the traditional one?

 I can introduce now to the 12 principles of Green Chemistry, directly from Oxford University :

 It’s better to prevent waste formation than treat or clean them after their formation

 2. Atomic economy

-Don’t be afraid !
+Don’t be afraid!
 Here we aren’t talking about missiles or atomic weapons, but just about atoms.
-As you remind from your first chemistry lessons, atom is the smallest part of an chemical element that keeps all chemical properties of the element itself.
+As you remind from your first chemistry lessons, the atom is the smallest part of a chemical element that keeps all chemical properties of the element itself.

-In chemical reactions, everything is in transformation, but not always all materials we produce are useful, therefore a great part of them has to be drained or transformed again.
-On the contrary, in green chemistry it’s important keeping all starting materials in finished products.
+In chemical reactions, everything is in transformation, but not always all the materials we produce are useful, therefore a great part of them has to be drained or transformed again.
+On the contrary, in green chemistry, it’s important keeping all starting materials in finished products.